 Picture by Authority Dental under CC 2.0 license

-There are a few ways you can get your traditional dentures to stay in place.
+There are a few ways to keep your traditional dentures in place.
 You may only need to use one of these, or you may have to try all of them.

 Take time to practice

 Dentures take practice.
-Whether you're getting used to an upper denture, a lower denture, or both, they won't work perfectly right away.
-You might notice movement or rocking when you eat and even a lisp or other speech impediment when you're talking.
+Whether you are getting used to an upper denture, a lower denture, or both, they will not work perfectly right away.
+You might notice movement or rocking when you eat, and even a lisp or other speech impediment when you talk.

-Practice speaking when you're alone.
+Practice speaking when you are alone.
 You can read aloud from a book or sing to the radio.
-When eating, try placing food on both sides of your mouth so that they're taking the same amount of force - this prevents excessive pressure on one side, so they don't rock and becoming loose.
+When eating, try placing food on both sides of your mouth so they take the same amount of force - this prevents excessive pressure on one side, which can cause them to rock and become loose.
 The more you practice, the easier it will be to keep your dentures in place.

 Use denture adhesive

-Most people who have dentures need to use adhesive for denture retention, especially with the lower arch.
+Most people who wear dentures need an adhesive to retain their dentures, especially in the lower arch.
 You can use a paste or strips, whichever you prefer.
-It is important to remove all of the adhesive each night before you soak your dentures.
+It is important to remove all adhesive each night before soaking your dentures.

 Get denture relined

 Over time, the bone that supports your denture will remodel.
-The body knows there are no remaining teeth to support, so the bone starts to resorb.
-That causes the denture to not fit as snug, so you will need to have your denture relined occasionally.
-This is common within the first six months of having your denture made, especially if you recently had your teeth extracted.
-You should ask your local denture lab about denture relining to help it sit tighter on the bone.
+The body recognizes that there are no remaining teeth to support, so the bone begins to resorb.
+That causes the denture not to fit as snugly, so you will need to have it relined occasionally.
+This is common during the first six months after your denture is made, especially if you recently had your teeth extracted.
+You should ask your local denture lab about denture relining to help it fit more securely on the bone.

 Consider implants solutions

-If too much bone has been lost, sometimes a lower removable denture just will not stay in place, regardless of how many relines you've had or how much adhesive you use.
+If too much bone has been lost, a lower removable denture may not stay in place, regardless of how many relines you have had or how much adhesive you use.
 In cases like that, the only option is to add dental implants that will snap your denture in place.
 You may be able to retrofit your existing regular denture to your new implants, but sometimes a new one must be made.

 FAQ